 RGCS relies on a threefold vision.
-Firstly, academic networks need to be both global (as almost all international networks) and local.
+Firstly, research networks need more than ever to be both global (as almost all international networks) and local.
 That is why we organize an annual conference, but also local (at the level of different cities) meetings.
 We see this as a way to be closer to what the world itself has become.
-Local meetings are also opportunities to share ideas and research with practitioners and politicians who would probably not join us for a global event.
+Local meetings are also opportunities to share ideas and research with entrepreneurs, managers, journalists, artists and politicians who would probably not join us for a global event.

-3. RGCS ORGANIZATION: A NETWORK
+3. RGCS ORGANIZATION AND GOVERNANCE: A NETWORK

 Research seminars are opportunities to attend presentations by academics, practitioners and consultants interested in collaborative spaces.

-Working groups correspond to more informal, creative and interactive meetings.
+Workshops correspond to more informal, creative and interactive meetings.
 They are sometimes organized jointly with research seminars, sometimes separetely.

 Learning expeditions are key time and spaces which are opportunities to connect RGCS members and to try to have a social impact with OWEE (see #collday2017 below, a learning expedition which took place in March 2017 in Berlin, or #visualizinghacking2017 organized in Tokyo in June 2017).
 Two other learning expeditions will be organized soon in Roma #sharingday2017 and Geneva #OWEE2017.